HikerMobileApp/HikerApp/README.md

 # Summit Log Hiking App
-Welcome to the next gen hike tracking application.#newline A mobile app that allows users to keep track of outdoor activities they wish to do, have done, and view others.
+Welcome to the next gen hike tracking application.
+A mobile app that allows users to keep track of outdoor activities they wish to do, have done, and view others.

 ## Getting Started